bowseruk/alarm-imager/README.md

 Then run the docker run command

-    docker run -e BOARD=board -e ARCH=architecture -e IMAGE_SIZE=desired_size  -v "/your/directory":/data/alarm-imager --privileged alarm-imager:latest
+    docker run -e BOARD=board -e ARCH=architecture -e IMAGE_SIZE=desired_size  -v "/your/directory":/data/alarm-imager --privileged bowseruk/alarm-imager:latest

 In this command the environment variables can be set:

 Variable | Description
 ---------|-------------
 BOARD | This sets the '-b' flag and chooses the board to build for.
-The current list of options for this are:<br>* All Boards = All - Create all possible images with all Arch combinations.
-This will ignore Mode and only work in Image mode.<br>* Banana pi = BANANA_PI - arch = armv7 - arch flag will be ignored<br>* Banana pi pro = BANANA_PRO - arch = armv7 - arch flag will be ignored<br>* Raspberry pi 2 = RASPBERRY_PI_2 - arch = armv7 - arch flag will be ignored<br>* Raspberry pi 3 = RASPBERRY_PI_3 - arch = armv7 or arm64<br>* Raspberry pi 4 = RASPBERRY_PI_4 - arch = armv7 or arm64<br>* Rock 64 = ROCK64 - arch = arm64  - arch flag will be ignored<br>The Raspberry Pi 4 board is the default board the script will make an image for.
+The current list of options for this are:<br>* All Boards = All - Create all possible images with all Arch combinations.<br>* Banana pi = BANANA_PI - arch = armv7 - arch flag will be ignored<br>* Banana pi pro = BANANA_PRO - arch = armv7 - arch flag will be ignored<br>* Raspberry pi 2 = RASPBERRY_PI_2 - arch = armv7 - arch flag will be ignored<br>* Raspberry pi 3 = RASPBERRY_PI_3 - arch = armv7 or arm64<br>* Raspberry pi 4 = RASPBERRY_PI_4 - arch = armv7 or arm64<br>* Rock 64 = ROCK64 - arch = arm64  - arch flag will be ignored<br>The Raspberry Pi 4 board is the default board the script will make an image for.
 ARCH | This sets the -a flag which chooses the architecture to build for when there is a choice.
 This will default to ARM64 when there is a choice between ARM (armv7) and ARM64.
 An invalid choice will revert to the default.
 IMAGE_SIZE | This sets te '-s' flag which is used to make a custom sized image.
 The units are MB and the default is 8000.
 8000 MB is the minimum size recommended for ALARM images, so the smallest that can be selected.